-Nominate (choose) one person to bring an interesting topic to discuss (talk about) every week.
-You might discuss new English websites you found, a cool news article or easy-to-understand English movies.
+- Nominate (choose) one person to bring an interesting topic to discuss (talk about) every week.
+You might discuss new English websites you found, a cool news article or even use some conversations cards.

 For example, a popular online forum is Reddit.
 You can look for topics (called “subreddits”) that interest you.
 You can:

 - read other people’s posts

 - join conversations

 You can even make a post yourself!
 Try to start a conversation by posting something that people will want to respond to.

 11. Measure Your English Progress

 Remember the goals you made at the beginning of this list?

 Well, to successfully learn English by yourself, you need to make sure you reach those goals.
 To do that, you need to measure your progress (check if you are getting better).

 There are many ways to measure your progress in English.
 Here are some ideas: